Korean literati purges: Modern reinterpretation

 The above account of literati purges is based on widely accepted traditional understanding of the subject, which largely stems from the Sarim faction's point of view.
-The Annals of the Joseon Dynasty and much of what we know about these events were largely written by Sarim scholars even before they emerged as the eventual victor.
+The Veritable Records of the Joseon Dynasty and much of what we know about these events were largely written by Sarim scholars even before they emerged as the eventual victor.
 Some historians have tried to reinterpret the literati purges as a result of struggle between the Joseon kings who wanted to establish absolute monarchy and the aristocrats who claimed that the true loyalty to king was to guide him to become a benevolent Confucian philosopher-king by pointing out his mistakes if necessary.
 The Sarim scholars tended to occupy key positions in Three Offices, which put them in conflict with the king and high-ranking ministers.
 In this view, the distinction between Sarim and Hungu factions are thought to be largely artificial, and division within aristocracy was largely along the family connections rather than philosophical differences.